dylanvu/aichecareers/README.md

 ## Adding the Bot
 * Make sure you're an admin
 * Use this link: https://discord.com/api/oauth2/authorize?client_id=917917515542310942&permissions=3072&scope=bot
-* In the channel(s) that you want the bot to post the job listings, type in `!subscribe`
+* In the channel(s) that you want the bot to post the job listings, type in `!internships` and/or `!entrylevel` to subscribe to the associated jobs

 ## Removing the Bot
 * Type in `!unsubscribe_entrylevel` and/or `!unsubscribe_internships` in all subscribed channels